autokey/autokey/Beginners-Guide.md

 AutoKey can be a huge time saver, energy saver and productivity booster and can also reduce the stress on your arms and hands.

+Usually though, it creates a lot of stress during install which needs tons of manual steps and trial / error iterations, since deployment of python even after 20 yrs of existence is pretty much a catastophe.

 ### Some examples:

 There are certain things you type over and over; your address, your company name or your custom signature.
 AutoKey's abbreviations can automatically expand a few characters into any of your commonly used text blocks.
 For programmers, AutoKey's text insertion features can let you easily insert code tags, dividers, etc. at the cursor position.